Volume 15, Issue 6 (Nov & Dec 2025) J Research Health 2025, 15(6): 625-632 | Back to browse issues page

 Send citation to:

-Norozi S, Mohammadyari E, Mohammadyari A, Tavan H. Short Communication: Myocardial infarction in COVID-19 patients admitted to the Shahid Mostafa Khomeini Hospital of Ilam: a case series.
-J Research Health 2025; 15 (6) :10-10
+Norouzi S, Mohammadyari E, Mohammadyari A, Tavan H. Myocardial Infarction In COVID-19 Patients Admitted to the Shahid Mostafa Khomeini Hospital of Ilam: A Case Series.
+J Research Health 2025; 15 (6) :625-632

 URL: http://jrh.gmu.ac.ir/article-1-2670-en.html

-1- Cardiology, Department of Cardiology, School of Medicine, Shahid Mostafa Khomaeini Hospital, Ilam University of Medical sciences, Ilam, Iran.
+1- ِDepartment of Cardiology, School of Medicine, Shahid Mostafa Khomaeini Hospital, Ilam University of Medical sciences, Ilam, Iran.

-2- Department of Cardiology, School of Medicine, Shahid Mostafa Khomaeini Hospital, Ilam University of Medical sciences, Ilam, Iran
+2- Department of Cardiology, Non-Communicable Diseases Research Center, School of Medicine, Shahid Mostafa Khomaeini Hospital, Ilam University of Medical sciences, Ilam, Iran.

 3- Clinical Research Development Unit, Shahid Mostafa Khomeini Hospital, Ilam University of Medical Sciences, Ilam, Iran.

-Covid-19 patients with a history of cardiovascular diseases and elevated cardiac biomarkers are more susceptible to serious complications and have poorer prognosis than other individuals.
-In the present case series, we reported a number of Covid-19 patients who experienced myocardial infarction (MI) in the Shahid Mostafa Khomeini hospital of Ilam.
-By examining Covid-19 patients who had chest pain and ECG abnormalities, we identified 10 patients (8 men and 2 women) who had experienced MI.
-All of them were over 60 years old.
-Of the patients, 3 (30%) died, and 7 (70%) recovered.
-Although MI is not common in Covid-19 patients, it is associated with high mortality.
+COVID-19 patients with a history of cardiovascular diseases and elevated cardiac biomarkers are more susceptible to serious complications and have a poorer prognosis than other individuals.
+In the present case series, we reported a number of COVID-19 patients who experienced myocardial infarction (MI) at the Shahid Mostafa Khomeini Hospital of Ilam.
+By examining COVID-19 patients who had chest pain and electrocardiogram (ECG) abnormalities, we identified 10 patients (8 men and 2 women) who had experienced MI.
+All cases were over 60 years old.
+Of the patients, 3 cases (30%) died, and 7 cases (70%) recovered.
+Although MI is not common in COVID-19 patients, it is associated with high mortality.
 Preventive measures can be considered to avoid MI in these patients.
-It is recommended to screen infectious diseases, including Covid-19, in individuals with cardiovascular problems.
+It is recommended to screen for infectious diseases, including COVID-19, in individuals with cardiovascular problems.

 Type of Study: Short Communication | Subject: ● Disease Control